Extending Moodle: Plugins and LTIs

 What is LTI?

-LTI (Learning Tools Interoperability) in Moodle is a standard that allows educators to integrate external learning tools seamlessly into their Moodle courses.
+LTI (Learning Tools Interoperability) is a standard that allows educators to integrate external learning tools seamlessly into their Moodle courses.
 These tools, which can include third-party apps, content, or services, work within Moodle to enhance course functionality and provide students with a richer learning experience.
 Examples of LTIs include Pearson MyLab, Elsevier Evolve, and GoReact.
 A common use of LTIs is to connect a Moodle course with content from an external provider, such as a textbook provider.

 Before you request a new LTI